SijmenHuizenga/IoT-WeatherStation/README.md

 ## Installation
 How to go from an Arduino, an ethernetshield, and a couple of sensors to a weatherboys weatherstation.

+## Unit Tests
+There are unit tests available for the http server on the child.
+These unit tests are built on the [postman platform](https://www.getpostman.com/) and can be found [here](Child%20Tests.postman_collection.json).
+Read [this tutorial](https://www.getpostman.com/docs/postman/collections/data_formats) on how to import the collection into your postman instance.

 ### Phisical setup
 First, connect a Ethernet Shield 2 on the Arduion.
 Than connect the sensors using the following wireing scheme.